-The metallurgical test work is being performed under the supervision of Alex Mezei, M.Sc., P.Eng., Director, Engineering Technical Services at SGS, independent consultants to Zenyatta, and Peter Wood, P.Eng., P.Geo., VP Exploration of Zenyatta.
-Peter Wood and Alex Mezei are the Qualified Person's under NI 43-101 who supervised the preparation of the scientific and technical information that forms the basis for the disclosure contained in this news release and they have reviewed this news release.
+The metallurgical test work was performed under the supervision of Alex Mezei, M.Sc., P.Eng., Director, Engineering Technical Services at SGS, independent consultants to Zenyatta, and Peter Wood, P.Eng., P.Geo., VP Exploration of Zenyatta.
+Peter Wood and Alex Mezei are the Qualified Person's under NI 43-101 who supervised the preparation of this scientific and technical information.

-Preliminary Economic Assessment
+2015 Preliminary Economic Assessment

-On June 1, 2015, the company issued a news release announcing the results of a positive preliminary economic assessment ('PEA') on its Albany hydrothermal Graphite Project located in northern Ontario, Canada.
+On June 1, 2015, the company issued a news release announcing the results of a positive preliminary economic assessment ('PEA') on its Albany Graphite Project located in northern Ontario, Canada.
 The PEA was prepared by RPA in Toronto with mill design input from SGS.
 The RPA report concluded that the PEA is positive and the project should be advanced to the pre-feasibility stage.
 An animated video of the proposed mining project can be found on the Zenyatta website.